Dram Shop Laws

 Establishing liability on the part of a bar or restaurant is not always a straightforward process.
 Drinking establishments can protect themselves if they are able to prove that they followed Texas guidelines on providing alcohol.
 More specifically, a business needs to prove that:

-• Their employees have all attended a seller training program approved by the Texas Alcoholic Beverage Commission
+- Their employees have all attended a seller training program approved by the Texas Alcoholic Beverage Commission.

-• The employee who served alcohol to the driver actually attended this program
+- The employee who served alcohol to the driver actually attended this program

-• Their employer has not directly or indirectly encouraged employees to violate the law
+- Their employer has not directly or indirectly encouraged employees to violate the law

 This defense, known as the "safe harbor" or "trained server" defense, can be proven with documentation about the training and clear written policies pertaining to the over-serving of patrons.
 However, most drinking establishments that are careful enough to follow these rules are unlikely to over-serve their patrons in the first place.
-Consequently, if the driver was drinking at a bar or restaurant prior to the car wreck, it is possible that the establishment did not follow these guidelines.
+Consequently, if the driver was drinking at a bar or restaurant prior to the car accident, it is possible that the establishment did not follow these guidelines.

 What Qualifies as "Obvious Intoxication"?